-If you lived in Cook Islands instead of United States, you would:
+If you moved to Cook Islands from the United States, you would:

 MAKE 82.8% LESS MONEY EVERY YEAR